 Because the College is recognized by the USDE as an eligible institution, PHC families may take advantage of the benefits built into the federal tax code – including education savings incentives (529 Plans), tax deductions, and tax credits.
 To take advantage of these benefits, please be sure to use our OPE ID number 039513-00.
 For further information, please refer to the IRS Publication 970, Tax Benefits for Education.

 To be eligible for financial aid, a student must be admitted to the College as a degree-seeking student.
 Financial aid is available on a pro-rated basis for part-time degree-seeking students as long as the student is registered for six or more credits in the Fall and Spring semesters or three or more credits in the Summer term.
 As a condition of receiving financial aid, students agree that the College may publicize the individual successes achieved by students to promote the College to potential students and donors.
 PHC refrains from such promotion if it would jeopardize in any way a student's career opportunities, such as those in national security or related fields.
-Financial aid is awarded in the form of merit-based scholarships and need-based scholarships.
+Financial aid is awarded in the form of academic, merit, endowed, and need-based scholarships.

 Academic and merit scholarships are applied to the full-time course load of 12 to 18 credit hours for fall and spring semesters and pro-rated if fewer than 12 credit hours are taken.